Each year the Australian National University Colleges (“the Colleges”) may offer a number of awards known as ANU Fully Funded PhD Scholarships.

 Australian National University: ANU Fully Funded PhD Scholarships 2022

 The Australian National University (ANU) is a national research university located in Canberra, the capital of Australia.
 Acton’s main campus houses seven teaching and research colleges, as well as several national academies and institutes.

 Founded in 1946, ANU is the only university established by the Australian Parliament.
 Its origins go back to University College of Canberra, which was founded in 1929 and incorporated into the Australian National University in 1960.

 A number of ANU PhD Scholarships which provide a stipend are funded by Colleges.
 It is normal for recipients to undertake study on a full-time basis.
 However, in accordance with strict criteria, the scholarship can be awarded for part-time study.
 International scholars must undertake study on a full-time basis.

-- Hosted Country: Australia.
+- Hosted Country: Scholarships in Australia.

 - Hosted University: The Australian National University ANU.